 Cajun Chicken Alfredo is a quick weeknight meal that comes together in a single pan.
-Cavatappi pasta and cajun chicken are coated in a creamy parmesan alfredo sauce.
+Fettuccine and cajun chicken are coated in a creamy parmesan alfredo sauce.

-You’re going to love this recipe for Cajun Chicken and Spinach Parmesan Pasta Skillet Meal.
+You’re going to love this recipe for one pan cajun chicken alfredo.
 This dish is one of my new favorites when I’m looking for an easy weeknight meal.

 First, the chicken is ridiculously easy to prepare.
 I used my homemade Cajun Seasoning, but you can also find cajun seasoning at your local grocer.